This section provides step-by-step instructions that you must complete before you can submit your first Product Advertising API request.

 <jaxws:bindings wsdlLocation="http://webservices.amazon.com/AWSECommerceService/AWSECommerceService.wsdl" xmlns:jaxws="http://java.sun.com/xml/ns/jaxws"> <jaxws:enableWrapperStyle>false</jaxws:enableWrapperStyle> </jaxws:bindings>

-This step is necessary because Eclipse 3.2 does not support wrapper style generated code.
-However, if your IDE does support wrapper-style generated code, such as NetBeans, this step is not required.
+This step is required because Eclipse 3.2 does not support wrapper-style generated code.
+If you're using an IDE that supports wrapper-style generated code, such as NetBeans, this step is not required.

 Run the command: